0xh/ntb/README.md

 # Cronjobs

-## 01-harvest-counties-municipalities
+## 01-harvest-legacy-ntb-pictures
 Execute:
-`node cronjobs/01-harvest-counties-municipalities/index.js`
+`node cronjobs/01-harvest-legacy-ntb-pictures/index.js`

-Harvest counties and municipalities from Kartverket and update in Neo4j.
+Harvest picture documents from legacy-ntb mongo database and convert them to the new structure.

-## 02-harvest-legacy-ntb
+## 02-harvest-legacy-ntb-areas
 Execute:
+`node cronjobs/02-harvest-legacy-ntb-areas/index.js`

+Harvest area documents from legacy-ntb mongo database and convert them to the new structure.

+## 03-harvest-legacy-ntb-groups
+Execute:
+`node cronjobs/03-harvest-legacy-ntb-groups/index.js`

+Harvest group documents from legacy-ntb mongo database and convert them to the new structure.

+## 04-harvest-legacy-ntb-cabins
+Execute:
+`node cronjobs/04-harvest-legacy-ntb-cabins/index.js`

+Harvest cabin documents from legacy-ntb mongo database and convert them to the new structure.

+## 05-harvest-legacy-ntb-pois
+Execute:
+`node cronjobs/05-harvest-legacy-ntb-pois/index.js`

+Harvest poi documents from legacy-ntb mongo database and convert them to the new structure.

+## 06-harvest-legacy-ntb-routes
+Execute:
+`node cronjobs/06-harvest-legacy-ntb-routes/index.js`

+Harvest route documents from legacy-ntb mongo database and convert them to the new structure.

+## 07-harvest-legacy-ntb-trips
+Execute:
+`node cronjobs/07-harvest-legacy-ntb-trips/index.js`

+Harvest trip documents from legacy-ntb mongo database and convert them to the new structure.

+## 08-harvest-legacy-ntb-lists
+Execute:
-`node cronjobs/02-harvest-legacy-ntb/index.js`
+`node cronjobs/08-harvest-legacy-ntb-lists/index.js`

-Harvest documents from legacy-ntb mongo database and convert them to the new structure.
+Harvest list documents from legacy-ntb mongo database and convert them to the new structure.

-#### For testing: MondoDB documents locally
-If you run `babel-node cronjobs/02-harvest-legacy-ntb/download-test-data.js` all documents will be fetched from the mongodb and stored in `.json` files inside a `test-files` folder.

-You can then run the cronjob with `testdata` parameter to use the files for fetching the documents.

-`babel-node cronjobs/02-harvest-legacy-ntb/index.js testdata`
+## 09-harvest-counties-municipalities
+Execute:
+`node cronjobs/09-harvest-counties-municipalities/index.js`

+Harvest counties and municipalities from Kartverket and update in the database.

 ----